Quick links: MyODP PAAutism AidInPA

 The police officer will turn on the lights and siren of the patrol car.

-A bird's eye view of a car pulled over to the right side of the road.
+Graphic of a car pulling over to the side of the road.

 This is how I will know I should pull my car to the side of the road.